webrogue-runtime/webrogue-runtime.github.io/demos/dynamic/index.md

 <table id="modSelector"></table>

 Note that if no mods are provided then [log2048](../../examples/log2048.html) will be used by default.
 To remove installed mod, click "Delete" button.
-When you are ready to launch a game, click this button:
+When you are ready to launch an app, click this button:
 <button type="button" onclick="Module.runGame()">Run</button>.

 Detailed explanation how mods are executed on web is [here](../../in_depth/web_runtime.html).